trindadeRodrigo/Startup_Weekend/README.md

 # Startup_Weekend
-Project made to the Startup Weekend Unifei
+Project made on the Startup Weekend Unifei.